 Waterbury is a crossroads town on Exit 10 that puts outdoors enthusiasts in easy range of the Burlington community.
-Connecting Stowe, Bolton and Mad River Valley ski resorts to the regional businesses that have made this town popular.
+Connecting Stowe, Bolton and Mad River Valley ski resorts to the regional businesses have made this town popular.

 The importance of skiing and proximity to the mountains should not be overlooked – no Waterbury resident would.
 They know they live near some of the best skiing in the world.